 Hailing a taxi can be expensive but ride-share businesses have become popular due to lower fares.
-The two most prominent transportation apps – Uber and Lyft – are now operating in Florida.
-They are ride-sharing technology-driven apps used to arrange and pay for rides.
+The two most prominent transportation apps, Uber and Lyft, operating in Florida are used to arrange and pay for rides.
 Those rides are part of the ride-sharing movement that uses ordinary citizens, behind the wheels of their own vehicles, to drive you where you want to go for a fee that is usually much less than using a cab for the same trip.

 Specifically, after a rider requests a ride via the app, he or she may track the vehicle via GPS watching it approach.
 The apps provide a picture of the driver and car, give their license plate number, and list reviews from other riders.
 Once the destination is reached, the rider gets out without paying the driver.
 The app will charge the rider’s credit card and send them a receipt via email.
 Riders can choose to add a tip and rate the driver after the ride via the app.

 The main advantage of using Uber or Lyft instead of a taxi or limousine is that it’s less expensive.
-Both companies claim that their transportation service is 40% cheaper than a taxi.
+Both companies claim that their transportation service is 40 percent cheaper than a taxi.
 Charges vary by location for both these ride-share companies and taxi and limousine services, but from the Tampa airport, for example, Taxi service by Yellow Cab and United Cab charge a $2.50 initial fee, plus $2.40 per mile.
 The minimum fee from the airport is $18 and there is a flat rate fee of $28 to downtown Tampa and the cruise terminal, both popular destinations.

-Additionally, while drivers for both companies go through background checks, regulators are not satisfied that they are stringent enough; and, although vehicles are also “inspected,” how stringently depends on the company and city.
+While drivers for both ride-sharing companies go through background checks, opponents are not satisfied that they are stringent enough; and, although vehicles are also “inspected,” how stringently depends on the company.